SoftwareAG/c8y-docs/src/documents/guides/users-guide/overview.html.md

 <img src="/guides/users-guide/appsmall.png" alt="Layout on small devices" style="max-width: 50%">

-Note that you can navigate straight to any place inside a Cumulocity application.
+You can navigate straight to any place inside a Cumulocity application.
 For example, to show the basic information for a device, you can enter the following URL:

 	https://<account>.cumulocity.com/apps/devicemanagement/index.html#/device/<id>/info